 I started by poking around in Photoshop.
 If you’re familiar with Photoshop, you may recognize this dialog:

+I had to go on a journey of learning and trustmypaper educational service helped me a lot!
 If you move around the Hue slider, your image changes color without changing either saturation (which can be described as ‘colorfulness’, sort of) or value (lightness).
 That is exactly the functionality I wanted to implement.
 In Photoshop, it’s also fun stuff that can make your photos look psychedelic.

 Then, there’s this guy, the Color Picker: